THE LATCH TO SYSTEMS FRAMEWORK™

 This is where most lactation conversations begin.

-But it is not where they should end.
+But it is not where care should begin or end.

 • availability of lactation professionals